 Filling out this form, and understanding each of the complex topics contained in the form can be difficult if you have to do it on your own.
 With the help of an experienced attorney at the Shouse Law Group, you can be assured that your petition is filed with the correct information and in the right court.

-The minor and the guardian ad litem must appear at the compromise hearing (except for good cause shown in limited circumstances).
-At the hearing, the court will decide whether to approve the petition.
-In determining whether to grant the petition, California courts consider:
+The minor and the guardian ad litem must appear at the compromise hearing (except for good cause shown in limited circumstances, such as in wrongful death cases).
+On the hearing date, the court will decide whether to approve the petition.
+In determining whether to grant court approval, California judges consider:

 - The amount of the settlement;